 If you have received this email in error, please delete it from your system: it’s use, disclosure or copying is unauthorised.
 Statements and opinions expressed in this email may not represent those of Kuit Steinart Levy LLP.

-Although we have taken measures to ensure this website and any links contained within it are virus free, we advise you to take your own steps where necessary to ensure that they are actually virus free.
+Although we have taken measures to ensure this website and any links contained within it are virus free, we advise you to take your own steps where necessary to ensure that they are indeed virus free.

 Kuit Steinart Levy LLP is a limited liability partnership registered in England under registered number OC334768 and with registered office at 3 St Mary’s Parsonage, Manchester M3 2RD.
 A list of members is available for inspection at the registered office.
 Any reference to a partner in relation to Kuit Steinart Levy LLP means a member of Kuit Steinart Levy LLP.
 Authorised and regulated by the Solicitors Regulation Authority with Practice ID No 487060